Fostering Multi-Sector Collaboration to Advance Health Equity

 enrolled in Project Restoration, which also includes representatives from local government, law enforcement,

 Center's Healthy in the Hills Network includes members of communities that experience inequities in

 Mingo County, West Virginia.
 All members of the network have decision-making ability as all

 strategies are decided by vote.
 In addition to the Williamson Health and Wellness Center, other network

 members include Mingo County Schools, Williamson Parks and Recreation, local sports leagues and gyms,

 West Virginia University Extension Service, local businesses, Mingo County Development Authority, Mingo

 County Family Resource Network, and the Williamson Farmers Market, among others.

-Community ownership is the cornerstone of the 11 coalitions that participate in the Healthcare Georgia Foundation Two
+Community ownership is the cornerstone of the 11 coalitions that participate in the Georgia Health Initiative (formerly the Healthcare Georgia Foundation) Two